 Louis has woven a passion for democratizing ideas and animating dialogue throughout his career.
 At FBO, he collaborates with communities and organizations statewide to imagine how local stories can catalyze systemic change.
 By convening Oregonians around shared work and elevating narratives that spark curiosity, he seeks to upend entrenched beliefs and divisions that impede progress for children.

-Before joining FBO, Louis was the director of programming and associate publisher at a Zócalo Public Square, nonprofit civic forum and ideas magazine in Los Angeles.
+Before joining FBO, Louis was the director of programming and associate publisher at Zócalo Public Square, a nonprofit civic forum and ideas magazine in Los Angeles.
 He was previously based in Budapest for the communications arm of the United Nations Food and Agriculture Organization (FAO), covering rural development in the post-Soviet region.
 He also serves on the boards of City Club of Portland and Mission: Citizen, a youth-led civic education nonprofit.

 We Move as One to Support Our Children